zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 ## Setup Grafana

-To build a plugin I would recommend you set up the development environment for Grafana.
-[Follow the instructions here.](http://docs.grafana.org/project/building_from_source/).
+You can develop Grafana plugins using the official optimized Grafana release packages or running a locally built Grafana development server.
+It does not really matter unless your plugin needs to reference Grafana style variables or you want better exception call stacks when troublshooting plugin issues.
+[Follow the instructions here.](http://docs.grafana.org/project/building_from_source/) to learn how to build Grafana.
 General instructions for plugin development [can be found here](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/development.md)

 ## Getting started

-This is a bit strange but the easiest way to develop a new plugin is to create it right in the data/plugins folder in Grafana.
-A git repo inside a git repo.
-This way you have access to everything you need and Grafana will automatically import your plugin.
-When you make changes to the plugin, you only have to refresh the page on the Grafana site rather than restarting the Grafana server every time to reimport the plugin.
+If you are running Grafana from a local development build then the default plugins directory is `<grafana_repo_dir>/data/plugins`.
+If you have grafana installed from a **.deb** or **.rpm** package then the default plugins directory is `/var/lib/grafana/plugins`.

+After you have created your plugin directory and your plugin.json you need to restart grafana-server and the new plugin will be automatically found and registered.
+When making changes to javascript files you do not need to restart grafana-server, that is only required when you make changes to the plugin defintion file (plugin.json).

 You can can clone one of the example plugins to get started or make one from scratch.
 If you are used to JavaScript development and have your own set of tools then it's worth doing it yourself otherwise I'd recommend cloning one of the plugins that is similar to one you want to make.